louxi11/activity_recognition/README.md

     make

-This compiles two required packages: [libDAI](http://staff.science.uva.nl/~jmooij1/libDAI/) and [Struct^SVM](http://www.robots.ox.ac.uk/~vedaldi/code/svm-struct-matlab.html), and generates two mex functions from C/C++ code
+This compiles two required packages: [libDAI](http://staff.science.uva.nl/~jmooij1/libDAI/) and [SVM^Struct](http://www.robots.ox.ac.uk/~vedaldi/code/svm-struct-matlab.html), and generates two mex functions from C/C++ code

 * libDAI generates `inference/libdai/doinference.mexa64`.
 The file is used as the inference engine, which predicts the states of nodes based on a given factor graph.
-* Struct^SVM generates `svm-struct-matlab-1.2/svm_struct_learn.mexa64`.
+* SVM^Struct generates `svm-struct-matlab-1.2/svm_struct_learn.mexa64`.
 The file is used to learn parameters of the graphical model using Structured SVM.

 Download CAD120 dataset
 -----------------------

 Go to the root folder, use the script to download CAD-120 data.
 This will gnerate two folders: `CAD120/segmentation_lists` and `segmentation_features`.
-For more details about the data format, see [http://pr.cs.cornell.edu/humanactivities/data.php].
+For more details about the data format, see [CAD120 dataset](http://pr.cs.cornell.edu/humanactivities/data.php).

     ./scripts/downloadCAD120.sh